LouieChen24/Wine-Extraction-/README.md

 <h3> Installation </h3>

-The main packages used are opencv (computer vision for processing images) and pytesseract(a wrapper for the tesseract OCR engine)
+The main packages used are opencv (computer vision for processing images) and pytesseract(a wrapper for the tesseract OCR engine) but also make sure you can run python3.

 <pre>